Student seated at a table with academic advisor

 To be considered for readmission to the university through the Haworth College of Business, students should contact the advising office to set up an appointment with Jane Westra, assistant director of advising.
 At this meeting, an individualized readmission plan will be devised.
 You may also email Jane Westra for general readmission questions.

 Students on probation or extended probation who fail to achieve at least a 2.00 grade point average for the enrollment period, or students on final probation who fail to achieve a 2.00 overall GPA, will be dismissed from Western Michigan University.
-Academic standing policies are available from the registrar's office.
+Academic standing policies are available from the Office of the Registrar.

 The deadline to apply for readmission for the fall semester is August 1; the deadline to apply for readmission for the spring semester is December 1.
 Because it is not in the student’s best interest, readmission is generally not granted for summer I or II sessions.